emacs-mirror/emacs/mps/manual/source/design/type.rst

 .. c:type:: ULongest

-.. mps:label:: ulongest

-``ULongest`` is the longest unsigned integer on the platform.
+:mps:tag:`ulongest` ``ULongest`` is the longest unsigned integer on the platform.
 (We used to use ``unsigned long`` but this assumption is violated by 64-bit Windows.)
 This type should be used for calculations where any integer might be passed.
 Notably, it is used in ``WriteF`` to print any integer.

 Abstract types
 --------------

-.. mps:label:: adts

-The following types are abstract data types, implemented as pointers to structures.
+:mps:tag:`adts` The following types are abstract data types, implemented as pointers to structures.
 For example, :c:type:`Ring` is a pointer to a :c:type:`RingStruct`.
 They are described elsewhere

 .. note:: where?